DFE-Digital/apply-for-teacher-training/app/views/content/accessibility.md

 This statement was prepared on 12 October 2022.

-This service was last tested in May 2022.
+The service was last tested in May 2022.
 The test was carried out by the Digital Accessibility Centre.